 Finally, let’s get to our main villain of the piece with Nergal.
 In the original source material, Beroul was the central antagonist throughout the entire story.
-More than likely, this choice in adaptation was made due to the fact our main character only had one other appearance within this continuity.
+More than likely, this choice in adaptation was made due to the fact that our main character only had one other appearance within this continuity.
 As such, it would be appropriate to bring up his backstory and make the central opposing figure from his tragic past our primary foe for this tale.
 For this narrative, this ancient Mesopotamian deity is the representation of a major problem spawned from a poorly-thought out choice.
 John’s ill-preparedness in his attempt to save Astra led to a life-changing moment for him.
 When Nergal tossed the innocent girl towards the dreaded Neatherrealm, a loss of innocence is permanently cemented as Constantine became mentally-traumatized by the experience (thus winding up at Ravenscar) and eventually perfects his own handling of occult magic in order to atone for this tragic mistake.
 For this universe, we have a villain who creates the hero, albeit somewhat jaded and a bit rash to others.
 While he’s not the deepest of villains, Nergal makes up for it with a commanding presence and his upper-handed positioning, especially since his role throughout the original source material as Beroul mostly goes down the same way as it does here.
 While Manchester Black allowed him to deliver a better vocal range and be a looming figure of rough justice against Superman, Robin Atkin Downes still gives a sturdy performance as he presents a devilish monster as a nearly-unstoppable being for John to overcome.
 In the end, it’s one of the top-end antagonists from the overall series.